teragrid/dgrid/docs/introduction.rst

 using teragrid consensus.
 Indeed, `we did that with Ethereum <https://github.com/teragrid/ethermint>`__.
 And we plan to do the same for Bitcoin, ZCash, and various other deterministic applications as well.

-Another example of a cryptocurrency application built on teragrid is `the Cosmos network <http://cosmos.network>`__.

 Other Blockchain Projects
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 `Fabric <https://github.com/hyperledger/fabric>`__ takes a similar approach to teragrid, but is more opinionated about how the state is managed,
 and requires that all application behaviour runs in potentially many docker containers, modules it calls "chaincode".
 It uses an implementation of `PBFT <http://pmg.csail.mit.edu/papers/osdi99.pdf>`__.
 from a team at IBM that is
 `augmented to handle potentially non-deterministic chaincode <https://www.zurich.ibm.com/~cca/papers/sieve.pdf>`__
 It is possible to implement this docker-based behaviour as a asura app in teragrid,
 though extending teragrid to handle non-determinism remains for future work.

 `Burrow <https://github.com/hyperledger/burrow>`__ is an implementation of the Ethereum Virtual Machine and Ethereum transaction mechanics,